guardian/mobile-purchases/README.md

 * send all receipts to App store and recursively fetch all receipts (latest, current, ..., everything), caching requests to avoid repetition
 * transform all app store responses into representations of whether they are valid receipts
 * attempt persistence (see Persistence)
-* return all valid receipts
+* return validated transactions matching the requests

 ### Persistance(see TransactionPersistenceImpl)
 * transform into the purchase representation